International Shipments and Hand-carrying Equipment or Materials Abroad

 - Be under the traveler’s effective control.
 This means that the item must be kept in the traveler’s physical possession at all times, or secured in a hotel safe, a bonded warehouse, or a locked conference facility.

-- The travel cannot include a sanctioned country (Cuba, Iran, North Korea, Syria or Sudan).
+- Not be to a sanctioned country (Cuba, Iran, North Korea, Russia and certain regions of Ukraine).

 Travelers should not take ANY of the following without first obtaining specific advice: